CharlesHawkinsMSU/pmn-container/README.md

 This is the containerized version of the PMN pipeline used to generate the PMN databases at https://plantcyc.org.
 The pipeline itself is in the repository at https://github.com/CharlesHawkinsMSU/PMN-Pipeline.
 The general documentation is there.

+### Documentation

+There is a quickstart guide at https://github.com/CharlesHawkinsMSU/PMN-Pipeline/blob/main/Quickstart.md

+There is a full manual at https://github.com/CharlesHawkinsMSU/PMN-Pipeline/blob/main/Manual.md

 ### Building
+You will need a copy of Pathway Tools to build this container.
+See the quickstart guide or the manual linked above.
 You can build it using:

     make pmn-ptools.sif